Alex-YddeR/flutter-edumeet-client/README.md

 # flutter_edumeet

 A flutter client for Edumeet.
-We are using Mediasoup for media processing and socket.io for signaling
+We are using Mediasoup for media processing and socket.io

 ## How to test
 Using [Edumeet demo] (https://letsmeet.no) as a video conference server